foreveryoung1018/Young_GISD/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include demography.
+bio: My research interests are in Demography.

 interests:
 - Fertility and Mortality